MicrosoftDocs/learn/learn-pr/azure/develop-test-deploy-azure-functions-with-visual-studio/includes/6-unit-test-azure-functions.md

 In the luxury watch online website scenario, your development team has a policy to achieve at least 80% code coverage in unit testing.
 You would like to implement the same policy for Azure Functions.

-In this unit, you see how to use the `xUnit` test framework with Visual Studio to test Azure Functions.
+Here, you see how to use the `xUnit` test framework with Visual Studio to test Azure Functions.

 ## Create a unit test project